shanebp/BP-xProfile-Location/readme.txt

 You can then use the geocode in your preferred Member Map solution.

-Or you may be interested in this **Member Map** solution: [BP Maps for Members](http://www.philopress.com/bp-maps-for-members "BP Maps for Members")
+Or you may be interested in this BuddyPress **Member Map** solution: [BP Maps for Members](http://www.philopress.com/products/bp-maps-for-members "BP Maps for Members")

-For BuddyPress **Group Maps**, please see: [BP Maps for Groups](http://www.philopress.com/bp-maps-for-groups "BP Maps for Groups")
+For BuddyPress **Group Maps**, please see: [BP Maps for Groups](http://www.philopress.com/products/bp-maps-for-groups "BP Maps for Groups")

 For more information about this plugin, please visit [BP Profile Location](http://www.philopress.com/products/bp-profile-location/ "BP Profile Location")